kubevault/prometheus-exporter/docs/guides/secret-engines/azure/overview.md

 ```

-If AzureAccessKeyRequest is deleted, then credential lease (if have any) will be revoked.
+If AzureAccessKeyRequest is deleted, then credential lease (if any) will be revoked.

 ```console
 $ kubectl delete azureaccesskeyrequest -n demo azure-cred-rqst